5424 Patrol Sergeant

 CLASSIFICATION NUMBER 5424

-The Public Safety Officer, Shift Supervisor provides leadership and supervision for all Public Safety Officers on the shift, assures the efficiency and effectiveness of shift personnel, and assures that shift personnel maintain currency in required certification and attend scheduled training.
-The Shift Supervisor makes job assignments, communicates pertinent information such as changes in policy and procedure, communicates information from the shift going off-duty, and briefs oncoming shift personnel regarding information relevant to the current shift.
-The shift supervisor is responsible for ensuring shift personnel are well informed concerning departmental policies and procedures and that the policies and procedures are followed during their shifts.
-The Shift Supervisor maintains attendance records and checks time sheets, coordinates field training for newly assigned Public Safety Officers and responds to emergency medical calls, natural emergencies, and security alarms.
-Shift Supervisors attend and address public meetings and meetings with University staff and ensure that one member of the shift takes an AED with them on patrol.
+The Patrol Sergeant provides leadership and supervision for all Public Safety Officers and Patrol Corporals on the shift, assures the efficiency and effectiveness of shift personnel, and assures that shift personnel maintain currency in required certification and attend scheduled training.
+The Patrol Sergeant makes job assignments, communicates pertinent information such as changes in policy and procedure, communicates information from the shift going off-duty, and briefs oncoming shift personnel regarding information relevant to the current shift.
+The Patrol Sergeant is responsible for ensuring shift personnel are well informed concerning departmental policies and procedures and that the policies and procedures are followed during their shifts.
+The Patrol Sergeant maintains attendance records and checks time sheets, coordinates field training for newly assigned Public Safety Officers and responds to emergency medical calls, natural emergencies, and security alarms.
+The Patrol Sergeant attends and addresses public meetings and meetings with University staff and ensures that one member of the shift takes an AED with them on patrol.
+The Patrol Sergeant develops and maintains accurate records and prepares various reports.

 MINIMUM ACCEPTABLE QUALIFICATIONS